Growth Pyramid

 The 2013 version of the Startup Growth Pyramid, with three steps.

-In effect, this version just simplified the visuals, and the three “pre-scale steps” from the 2009 version just got merged into “Transition to growth”.
+In effect, this version just simplified the visuals, and the three “pre-scale steps” from the 2009 version were merged into “Transition to growth”.
+With a single level that incorporates all three activities, this version avoids implying a sequence between the pre-scale steps, as it’s possible to do them in parallel or in a different sequence.

 A slightly more significant change was included in the Lean Analytics book the same year, where the authors Yoskovitz and Croll further rename the three levels: